The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Plot

-In September 1940, after surviving The Blitz during World War II, the Pevensie children – Peter, Susan, Edmund, and Lucy – are evacuated from London, England to the country home of Professor Kirke.
+In September 1940, after surviving the Blitz during World War II, the Pevensie children – Peter, Susan, Edmund, and Lucy – are evacuated from London, England to the country home of Professor Kirke.

 During a game of hide-and-seek, Lucy discovers a wardrobe and hides inside, only to find that she has entered a magical winter world.
 She encounters a faun named Mr. Tumnus, who tells her she is in Narnia.
 Tumnus lulls Lucy to sleep by playing a flute lullaby.
-When she wakes up, he explains that he had intended to betray her to the white witch, named Jadis, who has cursed Narnia to an eternal winter and never Christmas; any humans encountered are to be brought to her.
+When she wakes up, he explains that he had intended to betray her to the White Witch, Jadis, who has cursed Narnia to an eternal winter with no Christmas; any humans encountered are to be brought to her.
 Instead, Tumnus sends Lucy back home through the wardrobe, where she finds that hardly any time has passed in the real world.

 Lucy later goes back through the wardrobe.
 Edmund follows her but encounters Jadis, who claims to be the Queen of Narnia, and her servant, Ginarrbrik, and tells her about Tumnus.
 Jadis offers him Turkish delight and kingship if he brings his siblings to her.
 In the real world, Lucy shares with Peter and Susan about Narnia, but Edmund spitefully betrays her by pretending Lucy only imagined it.
 Professor Kirke, however, suggests Lucy is telling the truth.

 After accidentally breaking a window, the siblings flee the housekeeper through the wardrobe and enter Narnia.
 Peter chastises Edmund for lying about Lucy and forces him to apologize to her.
-They discover that Jadis has taken Tumnus as Edmund unintentionally turned him in to her.
-They meet talking beavers, who say Aslan plans to return and regain control of Narnia, and that there is a prophecy that when two sons of Adam and two daughters of Eve sit on the thrones of Cair Paravel, Jadis' reign will end.
+They discover that Jadis has captured Tumnus as Edmund unintentionally turned him in to her.
+They meet a pair of talking beavers, who say Aslan, the true King of Narnia, plans to return and regain control of Narnia, and that there is a prophecy that when two sons of Adam and two daughters of Eve sit on the thrones of Cair Paravel, Jadis' reign will end.

 Edmund sneaks off to visit Jadis, but she is furious that he came without his siblings.
 She sends wolves led by Maugrim to find the children, and Edmund is imprisoned, where he meets Tumnus.
 The children and beavers escape, and Jadis turns Tumnus to stone.